Risk Profile

 Showing shortlisted Alternatives

-For example, say, you have added a 3rd action "Start a business" like this:
+For example, say you add a third action, "Start a business," like this:

 Decision tree with three competing actions used to demonstrate the multi-action risk profile chart and the top-N filtering option.